futurewei-cloud/chogori-platform/src/node/README.md

 # Structure
 * indexer: code related to in-memory indexing data structures, like HOT and ART.
+* module: implementations of the modules
 * persistence:  transaction log streams
+* seastar:  code related to Seastar-based scheduling platform

 ## Contact